aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 {{% /alert %}}

-The pictures below show a representation of the table formatting features in Microsoft Word and their corresponding properties in Aspose.Words.
+The pictures below show a representation of the **Table** formatting features in Microsoft Word and their corresponding properties in Aspose.Words.

 ![formattin-features-table-level-aspose-words-net](applying-formatting-1.png)